 Are Your Muscles Tight or Taut?
 It Might Be Your Fascia

 How to tell the difference between muscle tightness and tautness

-My runners are frequently anti-stretching because they have been told it will reduce performance.
-My yogis on the other hand feel like lengthening their muscles is a good thing.
-Yet both – as well as all humans, whether they’re competitive athletes or more sedentary folks – have imbalances caused by their repetitive lifestyles that can lead to joint instability and ultimately pain and injury.
+Runners are frequently anti-stretching because they’ve been told it will reduce performance.
+Yogis, on the other hand, feel like lengthening their muscles is a good thing.
+Yet both – as well as all humans, whether they’re competitive athletes or more sedentary folks – have imbalances caused by their repetitive lifestyles that can lead to joint instability and, ultimately, pain and injury.

-It comes down to this: Do you know what you are stretching and why?
-Are your muscles really tight and needing length or could they perhaps be taut, meaning poor in tone, weakened, and over-lengthened – and do you know the difference?
+It comes down to this: Are your muscles really tight and needing length or are they taut, meaning poor in tone, weakened, and over-lengthened?
+Or could it be something else altogether?